berkpehlivanoglu/MovieApp/README.md

 # MovieApp

-A movie app for with splash, home and detail screens.
+A movie app with splash, home and detail screens.

 # Demo